hanseokOh/PatentSearch/README.md

 # Smart Patent Search

-This repository shows how to build a patent search system and create a vector database (MilVus) to form an executable demonstration using gradio.
+This repository shows how to build a patent search system and create a vector database (MilVus) to run demo using gradio.

 ## Step1.
 Set environment
 ```